 Learn How to Make Basil Pesto with this quick and easy homemade pesto recipe.
-Swirl it into you favorite soups, spread on sandwiches and add it to stews, pasta dishes and more.
+Fresh basil pesto is great to swirl into your favorite soups, spread on sandwiches and add to stews, pasta dishes and more.

 This homemade pesto sauce is healthy, delicious and made with fresh basil, garlic, pine nuts, Parmesan cheese and extra-virgin olive oil.